19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [28/2007 wef 01/07/2007]

-(2) The Comptroller may reduce or altogether withhold any refund due under this section to the extent that the refund would unjustly enrich the claimant.
+(2) The Comptroller may reduce or altogether withhold any refund or payment due under this section to the extent that the refund or payment would unjustly enrich the claimant.

+[Act 52 of 2018 wef 01/01/2019]

+(3) The Comptroller may, instead of making a refund or payment of any amount to a claimant under this section, reduce the whole or any part of any tax due or which may become due from the claimant under this Act, by the whole or any part of such amount and —

+(a) the amount of the tax due from the claimant is reduced by the amount of the reduction; and

+(b) the amount of the reduction is, to the extent of that amount, deemed to have been refunded or paid to the claimant by the Comptroller.

+[Act 52 of 2018 wef 01/01/2019]

+(4) Where the Comptroller makes any refund or payment to a claimant, the Comptroller may deduct from the refund or payment any expenses that the Comptroller may incur in making the refund or payment.

+[Act 52 of 2018 wef 01/01/2019]

-(3) Except as provided in this section, the Comptroller shall not be liable to repay any money which has been overpaid or erroneously paid as tax or penalty under this Act.
+(5) Except as provided in this section, a person is not entitled to any refund or payment of any money which has been overpaid or erroneously paid by the person as tax or penalty under this Act.

-[UK FA 1989, s.
-24]
+[Act 52 of 2018 wef 01/01/2019]

 ### Advance rulings